gramaziokohler/radii_docs/docs/_build/html/_sources/index.rst

 .. @gereon_: Ithink, this page needs some restructuring; would like to have a look at it together (also i cannot preview this)
-.. @sarah: I agree, i am under the impression it lacks bite for the welcoming page, would be great to talk about it
+.. @sarah_: I agree, i am under the impression it lacks bite for the welcoming page, would be great to talk about it

 .. image:: tutorial/Radii_Icons/Radii_logo.png